 Part-1: Understanding Product Category

-by Erik Mintz with contributions from Lisa Crow
+by Erik Mintz

 My first in-depth experience with product categories started in 2008 while working for Constant Contact (CTCT).
 CTCT went public in October 2007 on the success of their Email Marketing product.
 Their second product called “Online Survey,” also released in 2007 was built in-house.
 For their third product, CTCT decided to take the acquisition route.
 Through research, they discovered high customer demand to assist small businesses to plan, manage and track their events online.
 This need led to the acquisition of my Event Management company in May 2008 – Constant Contact’s first acquisition!